miztiik/serverless-api-authorizer/README.md

 1. ## 🔬 Testing the solution

-   The _Outputs_ section of the Clouformation template/service has the required information.
+   The _Outputs_ section of the `content-consumers-stack` stack has the required information on the urls

-   - For the `UnauthorizedUrl` you should see an response similar to this,
+   - Access the `UnauthorizedUrl` in your browser.
+This will trigger an request to the `premium_api` without any authorization.
+This request is rejected by the API Gateway and you get an _unauthorized_ message as response.

+   Expected Output,

    ```json
    {